 Email firstname.lastname@example.org and provide your name, address, date of birth and phone number.
 We will contact you before any potentially suitable experiments and send you a brief health screening questionnaire and participant information sheet.

 QIMR Berghofer has a new study that aims to identify risk factors that will help predict which women may be at risk of developing severe morning sickness.
-The goal of the study is to improve the treatment options for women with severe morning sickness, by allowing earlier intervention.
-If you are over 18 and have been pregnant at least once, find out more about participating in this study, or email email@example.com
+The study's goal is to improve the treatment options for women with severe morning sickness, by allowing earlier intervention.
+If you are over 18 and have been pregnant at least once, find out more about participating in this study, or email email@example.com.